kubevious/helm/agent/README.md

 metadata:
   name: default-token-w2656
 data:
-  ca.crt: "<null-instead-of-the-data>"
+  ca.crt: <null-instead-of-the-data>
-  token: "<null-instead-of-the-data>"
+  token: <null-instead-of-the-data>
 ```
-If you want to learn more how sanitization works, please see the following code snippet below:
+If you want to learn more how sanitization works, please see the following code snippet below.
+Search for the `_sanitizeSecret` function.
+It may take few seconds for github to scroll to the line of interest.
 https://github.com/kubevious/parser/commit/1c3f19b781d6c22ccf4a4fa24bce10b514ea8150#diff-179652d03fa7d2a54b9fe88c99bd1e94bea9147b01b2b6616610a069244a348fR96-R104